 I’m not sure which option is best for my clinical setting.

 - Many providers in our network have tried multiple means to get their institutions and colleagues on board.
 You can check out our Resources page to see your options.

 - Feel free to contact us, we’re happy to troubleshoot what option might work best for you.

 What are the HIPAA issues when doing voter registration?

 - Because the patient inputs their own information in an opt-in fashion this information is not subject to HIPAA regulations.

 - In the event that you help the patient put their information into the online voter registration platform to help them register to vote you should not use patient data from their medical record to fill out voter registration forms.
 Only use information you received directly from the patient.

-What are the rules around voter registration in hospital settings?
+What are the rules around voter registration using posters and handouts in hospital settings?